-On April 5, 2019, 561 RSUs were awarded to employees of the Company.
-This award is valued at \$3.22 per share, the closing market price of Cyanotech common stock on the grant date, and vests over a period of one year.
+On April 5, 2020, 9,400 RSUs were awarded to employees of the Company.
+This award is valued at \$2.07 per share, the closing market price of Cyanotech common stock on the grant date, and vests over a period of three years.